Should Brands Adopt a Direct to Consumer Model in 2020?

 And that means that you have to work a lot harder to figure out what customers are craving for, and why they are even buying your products in the first place.

-This puts you at a massive disadvantage when it comes to developing your product-making business.
+This puts you at a massive disadvantage when it comes to developing your manufacturing business.

 On the other hand, if you start to collect customer data you can much easier paint a picture of what your customers desire from your business.
 For example, if you see that more and more customers are clicking on products which are using a particular design sticker, then you know already where to focus your product design efforts.